wiegandlmu/Image-Stitcher-for-Fiji-ImageJ/README.md

 If you use this script in your research, please cite it as follows:

 \Max Wiegand (2024).
-Keyence Image Stitcher for Fiji.
-GitHub repository, https://github.com/wiegandlmu/ImageJ-Stitching-with-Keyence/
+Image Stitcher for Fiji ImageJ.
+GitHub repository, [https://github.com/wiegandlmu/Imag-Stitcher-for-Fiji-ImageJ](https://github.com/wiegandlmu/Image-Stitcher-for-Fiji-ImageJ/)

 ## License